qmachine/qmachine/docs/browser-client.rst

-Upon loading, your webpage will contain the ``QM`` object in its JavaScript environment, allowing your page's scripts to submit and volunteer to execute compute jobs on your page's visitors' machines using QM's API server completely for free.
+Upon loading, your webpage will contain the ``QM`` object in its JavaScript environment, allowing your page's scripts to submit and volunteer to execute compute jobs on volunteers' machines using QM's API server -- for free.

 .. ----------------------------